hgoldfish/qtnetworkng/docs/references.rst

     This function overloads ``recvall(char*, qint64)``;

-.. function:: QByteArray recv(qint64 size)
+.. method:: QByteArray recv(qint64 size)

     Receives not more than ``size`` of data from connection.
 Blocks current coroutine until some data arrived.